WordPress/gutenberg/packages/sync/CODE.md

 ## The data flow

-The current experiment uses the YJS library to synchronize and merge changes, replacing `core-data` role which no longer does the fetching itself.
+The current experiment updates `core-data` to leverage the YJS library for synchronization and merging changes.
 Each core-data entity record represents a YJS document and updates to the `--edit` record are broadcasted among peers.

 These are the specific checkpoints: